LatitudeFinancialOSS/react-event-tracker/README.md

 }
 ```

-## Tracking page views

-If you add `onPageLoad` to `trackingConfig.pageTracking`, `react-event-tracker` will call it whenever your page is first mounted.
-Your page is the component that calls `usePageTracking`.

 ## Writing to `localStorage`

 Sometimes, when tracking a page view, you may want to track the traffic source.

 For example, say you are tracking page views of the Application page.
 It could be very useful to know how users have arrived to the Application page.
 Did they click the "Apply" link in the header on the Home page?
 Maybe the "Apply" link in the footer?
 Or, maybe, they landed on the Application page after clicking "Apply" on your Product Page?

 One way to track this, is to write to `localStorage` when users click the "Apply" link.
-Then, read from `localStorage` in the `onPageLoad` function.
+Then, read from `localStorage` in the `trackPageView` function.

 ```js
 const trackingConfig = {